 After visiting all three temples we felt hungry.
-We visited Haridwar famous Mashir Hotel, which is renowned restaurant for Bengali cuisine.
+We visited Haridwar famous Mashir Hotel, which is a renowned restaurant for Bengali cuisine.
 The place has some amazing & simple traditional Bengali Food, and that to it decently priced.
 The food is really awesome and one should go for it.

-The Ganga Aarti is kind of thanks giving to River Ganga.
-Ganga Aarti is organized two times in a day, morning (at sunrise) and evening (sunset).
-Starting time will depend on sunrise and sunset timing at Haridwar.
-Morning Ganga Aarti is not as famous as evening one.
-Approx timings of Ganga Aarti you can see in below table.
-Minor difference of +15 mins or -15 mins can happen.
-You should reach at least 45 mins before the aarti time for morning Ganga Aarti and 75 mins before the evening Ganga Aarti Ganga
+The Ganga Aarti is kind of thanksgiving to River Ganga.
+Ganga Aarti is organized twice during a day, morning (at sunrise) and evening (sunset).
+Starting time can depend on sunrise and sunset timing at Haridwar.
+Morning Ganga Aarti isn’t as famous as evening one.
+Approx timings of Ganga Aarti you’ll see in below table.
+A minor difference of +15 mins or -15 mins can happen.
+You should reach a minimum of forty-five minutes before the aarti time for morning Ganga Aarti and seventy-five minutes before the evening Ganga Aarti Ganga

 Ganga Aarti is done by the pundits (priests) selected by Ganga Sabha.
 Ganga Sabha is NGO which is managing Ganga Aarti since it is started.
 Ganga Sabha is also managing the ghat along with help of govt.
 Initially, people start coming early to get a good spot.
 Priests carried out the idol of River Ganga from the small temple located close to the ghat.
 Idol is normally carried out in “palkhi” by pundits and other people whom they put on the platform of ghat near river Ganga.